The Private Competition Enforcement Review: Belgium

 The report produced by the expert is not legally binding on the court.
 The court can deviate from the advice of the expert.
 However, in practice the expert report will have significant evidentiary value.

 The Belgian rules do not provide a certification stage.
-The first stage in an action for collective redress consists of assessing the admissibility of the claim.52 The group representative must state its choice for the opt-in or the opt-out formula, and provide a reasoning as to why the proposed system should be applied.53 Article XVII.43 CEL provides that the court will subsequently have to decide on the admissibility of the action within two months and determine the term for customers to exercise their option rights.
-The law provides furthermore for a mandatory negotiation phase that starts immediately after the decision of the court on the admissibility of the action.54 Following the final decision of the court, a court-appointed administrator will be assigned with the task of paying the compensation to the members of the group under the court's supervision.55 Future amendments to these rules may be expected as the European Parliament recently adopted the Directive on representative actions for the protection of the collective interests of consumers (the Representative Action Directive), as published in the Official Journal on 4 December 2020.65 The new rules introduce a harmonised model for representative action in all Member States that guarantees consumers are well protected against mass harm, while ensuring appropriate safeguards to avoid abusive lawsuits.
+The first stage in an action for collective redress consists of assessing the admissibility of the claim.61 The group representative must state its choice for the opt-in or the opt-out formula and provide a reasoning as to why the proposed system should be applied.62 Article XVII.43 CEL provides that the court will subsequently have to decide on the admissibility of the action within two months and determine the term for customers to exercise their option rights.
+The law provides furthermore for a mandatory negotiation phase that starts immediately after the decision of the court on the admissibility of the action.63 Following the final decision of the court, a court-appointed administrator will be assigned with the task of paying the compensation to the members of the group under the court's supervision.64 Future amendments to these rules may be expected as the European Parliament recently adopted the Directive on representative actions for the protection of the collective interests of consumers (the Representative Action Directive), as published in the Official Journal on 4 December 2020.65 The new rules introduce a harmonised model for representative action in all Member States that guarantees consumers are well protected against mass harm, while ensuring appropriate safeguards to avoid abusive lawsuits.
 It remains to be seen how the Belgian legislature will transpose the Representative Action Directive into national law.
 In any event, the Directive will have to be implemented by 25 December 2022 and the new rules should enter into force no later than 25 June 2023.

 The damages that can be sought are purely compensatory in nature.
 The Belgian courts are not entitled to award punitive or treble damages.

 Article XVII.73 CEL includes a rebuttable presumption that a cartel infringement causes harm.
 Book XVII does not, however, quantify the presumed harm.
 It is up to the claimant to prove the amount of damage that it has suffered.
 This is a costly and fact-intensive process that requires complex economic modelling.
 The claimant can use any method it finds appropriate to calculate the damages.
 It is the court that will ultimately decide upon the adequate level of compensation.
-The European Commission has provided the courts and the parties with tools to assist them with the quantification of the damages.58 The courts have the option to request the assistance of the Belgian Competition Authority to determine the quantum of the harm.59 Courts also heavily rely upon expert reports to determine the amount of damages, even though the reports themselves are not binding on the court.
-If the court is unable to determine the amount of the damages in an accurate way, it has the discretionary power to award compensation ex aequo et bono (i.e., based on a good faith assessment).60 The Commercial Court of Ghent effectively used its discretionary power in the Honda case.61 The judge decided that it was excessively difficult to determine the amount of damage suffered, given that the facts dated back more than 20 years.
+The European Commission has provided the courts and the parties with tools to assist them with the quantification of the damages.67 The courts have the option to request the assistance of the Belgian Competition Authority to determine the quantum of the harm.68 Courts also heavily rely upon expert reports to determine the amount of damages, even though the reports themselves are not binding on the court.
+If the court is unable to determine the amount of the damages in an accurate way, it has the discretionary power to award compensation ex aequo et bono (i.e., based on a good-faith assessment).69 The Commercial Court of Ghent effectively used its discretionary power in the Honda case.70 The judge decided that it was excessively difficult to determine the amount of damage suffered, given that the facts dated back more than 20 years.
 The judge awarded the claimants €20,000 each, based on an ex aequo et bono assessment.71 As noted above, in a private damages action relating to the European Trucks antitrust case, a first instance court awarded damages on an ex aequo et bono basis.
 This judgment has been appealed.

 When setting the amount of the damage suffered, the court does not take into account the fine that the defendant had to pay in the context of public enforcement.
 However, Article IV.70 CEL provides the Belgian Competition Authority with the ability to consider the amount paid in the context of a consensual settlement as a mitigating factor when determining the fine.